Network-Level Prompt and Trait Leakage in Local Research Agents: Ontology-aware Behavioral Leakage Score

 \subsection{Limitations of Existing Metrics}

-In AI agent contexts, leakage risk stems from \textit{functional equivalence}: a prompt recovery is risky if it causes the agent to visit similar sites, access comparable services, or pursue equivalent goals—regardless of its phrasing.
-Existing metrics fall short because they evaluate what prompts \emph{say}, not what they \emph{do}.
+In AI agent contexts, leakage risk stems from \textit{functional equivalence}: prompt recovery is risky if it leads the agent to similar sites, services, or goals, despite differences in wording.
+Existing metrics fall short because they assess what prompts \emph{say}, not what they \emph{do}.

 \textbf{SBERT score}, computed as cosine similarity between sentence embeddings~\cite{reimers2019sentence}, captures high-level semantic alignment but suffers from paraphrastic inflation.
 It misleadingly assigns high scores to verbose, generic, or loosely related prompts \cite{steck2024cosine,you2025semantics}, overlooking task-specific behavior or intent.